Azure/iotedge/edge-modules/api-proxy-module/readme.md

 - 5a: nginx reloads with new config

 In red: The certificate path
-- 1b: check if current certificate are expired.
-If yes, get certificate from workload API
+- 1b: check if current certificate is expired.
+If yes, get the certificate from the workload API.
 - 2b: save certs on disk
 - 3b: request a reload of nginx
 - 4b: nginx reloads with new certs